greenido/hackdaymanifesto.github.com/index.markdown

 others demo-ing paper prototypes or Photoshop mockups when they believed a working implementation was required.
 If hacks do not meet these base requirements, they should not be able to win a prize.

+(!)
+You might want to offer several options for prizes so 'everyone' wins.

 ### Audience vote